Breaking News & Updates

 How Does QuickBooks Really Stack Up Against MYOB?

-We’ve recently introduced our QuickBooks Online Daily Transactions Course because we can see that QuickBooks is fast becoming a serious and respected rival to the more established accounting software packages.
+WE RECENTLY INTRODUCED our QuickBooks Online Daily Transactions Course because we can see that QuickBooks is fast becoming a serious and respected rival to the more established accounting software packages.

 We recently wrote about how QuickBooks uses the SuperStream-compliant service KeyPay to deliver payroll services because QuickBooks itself isn’t actually SuperStream compliant.
 Currently, the payroll feature in QuickBooks is free for all Small Business plans, as the company further positions itself as the low-cost accounting software option for Aussie small businesses.

-We’ve also written about some of the features QuickBooks has introduced to make its software more appealing to small businesses than, say, MYOB or Xero or its former distributor turned competitor, Reckon; in particular, it’s partnership with PayPal is a major selling point for online shops and businesses that primarily accept payments via PayPal.
+We’ve also written about some of the features QuickBooks has introduced to make its software more appealing to small businesses than, say, MYOB or Xero or its former distributor turned competitor, Reckon; in particular, its partnership with PayPal is a major selling point for online shops and businesses that primarily accept payments via PayPal.

 However, price aside, we wanted to take a good look at how QuickBooks compares with MYOB, which has long been the accountant’s software of choice because of its capabilities and scope.
 We assess two main factors: User Experience & Ease of Use, and Reporting Tools.